alefranz/MELT/BACKLOG.md

 - The `publish` job checks out the repository before invoking the local .NET setup action, allowing tag-triggered runs to continue through artifact download to the NuGet push step.
+- The publish command targets the `.nupkg` files downloaded directly into `./artifacts`, without relying on Bash `globstar`.

+**Remaining**

+- Run the `Build` workflow manually from the v2 branch with **dry_run_publish** enabled.
+It packs and consumer-tests the packages, then pushes them to a runner-local NuGet feed without publishing a real release.

 ### 7. Test the produced packages as consumer dependencies - Completed